 “Not only was the food amazing, but I also learned to cook a lot of good food.” – 10th grader, Blue Ridge Expeditions

 “The food was filling and almost always tasty.
 I’m a vegetarian and the group leaders always made sure that I had a suitable substitute for the meat dishes” – 12th grader, Outer Banks Expeditions

 Cooking is a central part of GRP Expeditions.
 Expeditioners will be placed in a cook crew with a leader and help prepare meals for one another.
 From planning, to shopping, to preparing and cooking, Expeditioners will experience it all.

 Similar to base camp, a vegetarian entree is available at all meals and reasonable accommodations may be made for campers with food allergies.
-Campers who have dietary restrictions or allergies should plan to supplement meals with personal food.
+Campers who have dietary restrictions or allergies are encouraged to bring any preferred snacks or meal supplements.
 Due to the number of children with severe nut allergies, Green River Preserve strives to be a nut-free community.
 Please call the camp office at 828-698-8828 if you have questions about meals, allergies, or dietary restrictions.

 Parents are responsible for all camper medical fees.
 Any medical bills incurred during the program will be billed, whenever possible, directly to the parent’s insurance carrier.
 A medical form and proof of health and accident insurance coverage are required for admission.
 One of the directors or trip leaders will communicate with parents by phone in the event of a significant illness or injury.

 Campers can “charge” purchases against their credit line.
 Parents set the credit line amount on their camper’s CampIn Touch Store Charge Authorization Form prior to opening day.
 (See the Forms section of your camper’s account.)
 Camp store accounts should be settled when picking up your camper.